Dining Alfresco Is Better When Done This Way

-- The monogrammed outdoor stemware makes a few morning hours reading the NY Times feel like a celebration.
+- The monogrammed outdoor stemware makes a few morning hours reading the a newspaper the old fashioned way and not on my phone feel like a celebration.

 - I have all sizes of paper doilies that I buy at the dollar store to use as coasters or to line bread baskets and serving trays.

 - Buy “tinkle ice”.
-That is what my friend Susan calls ice you buy in small cubes at the supermaket.
+That is what a friend calls ice you buy in small cubes at the supermarket.
 I didn’t have any to use when I was taking this photo, but it is much better to use in drinks as it makes a pretty “tinkle” sound when you swirl your drink instead of ice that most refrigerators make that make a clicking sound when you swirl.
 These little details can make something as simple as a glass of OJ feel special.

 Create magic not only for yourself, but ask your child to join you outside for lunch and call it a picnic.
 Simple finger food set up in an easy but out of the ordinary way will have your child asking to have a picnic everyday.

-- Grab a tray to use as your tabletop and to place everything on so you can carry it outside easily.
+- Grab a large outdoor serving tray with handles to use as your tabletop and to place everything on so you can carry it outside easily.